• Chassis # W001366

 The period that warrants the most attention to help understand this car is the time of Dr. Auty’s purchase and subsequent restoration.
 At the time of purchase the car retained its original interior in good condition, with no visible rust, excellent original glass, trim, bumpers, and electrical system.
 It even wore four tires with a 1969 date code.
 The only deviation from factory spec was the replacement of the original Solex side-draft carburetors with a single Weber 34/38 downdraft carburetor.
 It was original overall and in mostly stock configuration, but ready for a refresh.
 Though one thing would lead to the other and in the end this car would see an open checkbook approach to building a spectacular and unique 1600GT.

-After the refurbishment, the BMW was driven to the Larz Anderson Auto Museum in Bosto, MA and to “The Vintage” in Asheville, North Carolina, where it won the People’s Choice award at both venues.
+After the refurbishment, the BMW was driven to the Larz Anderson Auto Museum in Boston, MA and to “The Vintage” in Asheville, North Carolina, where it won the People’s Choice award at both venues.
 It has also been displayed at “The Vintage” in Saratoga and, most recently, at Bavarian Autosports’ “Show and Shine,” where it was featured as a centerpiece exhibit on both occasions.

-While it is cosmetically very much a driver, this 1967 BMW 1600GT is a stunning example overall due to the meticulous mechanical restoration/build and impressive performance-oriented modifications.
+This is a carefully built and properly sorted 1967 BMW 1600GT “Alpina Tribute”.
+The meticulous nature of its mechanical restoration/build and impressive performance-oriented modifications cannot be overstated.
 While it may not be the one-of-one Alpina 1600GT, it’s the closest one will get.
 With nearly $100,000 invested to bring it to its current state, it is likely one of the best performing examples of its kind on the market today, well known within club circles, and a very rare opportunity.

 Included in the sale are the original engine, two transmissions, original differential, original carburetors, restoration and service records , period advertising brochures, and club magazines featuring the car.